 First, there's the question of branding; your OEM will likely require that you only use spare parts created by that manufacturer.
 In fact, using another company's comparable spare part may void your contract and disqualify you from receiving maintenance at the agreed-upon rate

-Additionally, the people suggesting certain spare parts may have little experience in maintaining the equipment they sold you, My Purchasing Center pointed out.
+Additionally, the people suggesting certain spare parts may have little experience in maintaining the equipment they sold you, according to Buyers Meeting Point.
 There's a chance they're suggesting you stock up on extras of a part that rarely fails, or are neglecting to advise you to invest in a few spares of a component that's more prone to breaking down.

 Working with a centralized maintenance provider with an on-site embedded technician can help solve this problem.
 These technicians have their own workspaces at their assigned sites, and are fully stocked with parts they know they'll need.